kaustuk/kaustuk/README.md

 ### Hi there 👋
-My name is Kaustuk.
-I'm Lead Engineer currently working for Samsung Ads where working on real-time, high-scale, low-latency DSP(demand side platform) bidder systems.
-Like to build products, explore and learn new tech.
-Enjoy contributing to open source.
+I am a Lead Engineer at Samsung Ads, where I focus on developing real-time, high-scale, low-latency DSP (Demand Side Platform) bidder systems.
+I have a passion for building products, exploring and learning new technologies, and contributing to open source projects.

 👐 Open for collaboration on projects